 Interoperable physical-digital supply networks aid in sustaining combat logistics against a peer waging system confrontation warfare.
 Unlike linear supply chains, digital supply networks offer many redundant ways to connect demand with supply and mobility at the tactical edge or production capacity in the industrial base.
 To meet the needs of peer warfare, militaries need to create digital supply networks not just within their armed services, but also with their allies, partners and industry.

 Digital supply networks required by military forces must serve two very different purposes: it must coordinate capabilities at the tactical edge and coordinate capacity in the industrial base.
 In this paper, we explore the necessary approach for systems combat logistics to accomplish this and the requisite changes that modern militaries need to make.

-Through more than 60 experts representing 12 countries across North America, Europe, and Asia, this research will produce more than a dozen insights articles offering ways of improving interoperability across key military areas.
-Research will detail how specific defense organizations can improve interoperability across defense challenges based on country-level expertise.
-The four leading defense challenges assessed from strategy documents of the 12 countries include near-peer warfare, grey zone threats particularly from technology, limited scale warfare, and defending the rules-based international order.
+Through more than 60 experts representing 12 countries across North America, Europe and Asia, this research will produce more than a dozen insights articles offering ways of improving interoperability across key military areas.
+Research will detail how specific defence organisations can improve interoperability across defence challenges based on country-level expertise.
+The four leading defence challenges assessed from strategy documents of the 12 countries include near-peer warfare, grey zone threats particularly from technology, limited scale warfare, and defending the rules-based international order.
 The goal is to not only promote discussion at the international and intra-national levels, but demonstrate, in part, how greater interoperability can occur.

 Visit www.deloitte.com/futureofwarfighting to access the Future of Warfighting insights collection and the interactive Interoperability index.